THE LIBERATION OF GEOFF

 Gundoriel reminds them they are no longer in the contested lands where elves patrol and fight the giants.
 They have entered lands wholly controlled by giants.

 Late in the day, they find the wrecked remains of an old croft.
 Between the remnants of two broken down structures they locate the opening of the well they are seeking—the third safehouse.
-Brin descends into the well and finds a passage in the wall leading to a small hidden room: a stool, a bedroll, a lantern, and a bowl containing three strange stones surrounded by some blackish powder.
+Bryn descends into the well and finds a passage in the wall leading to a small hidden room: a stool, a bedroll, a lantern, and a bowl containing three strange stones surrounded by some blackish powder.
 One of the arrows is wrapped in a piece of parchment with the following message:

 Ansgar tests the strange stones clicking them together and discovers the explosive property of thunderstones.

 The party returns to the safety of Hochoch and places the information they found in the hollow tree at the cemetery.
-More than a week later, Brin awakens from a powerful dream of giants fleeing west, pursued by a powerful force from the north.
+More than a week later, Bryn awakens from a powerful dream of giants fleeing west, pursued by a powerful force from the north.
 As she contemplates the meaning of her dream, she catches a glimpse of a gnomish figure peering through her window, or perhaps that too was part of her dream.